bagasta/new-langchain-api/how-to-use.md

   MCP_SSE_URL=http://localhost:8080
   MCP_SSE_TOKEN=your-secret-token
   MCP_SSE_ALLOWED_TOOLS=calculator,web_search
+  MCP_SSE_ALLOWED_TOOL_CATEGORIES=math
   ```

   With these values in place the execution service retrieves remote tool definitions over HTTP and merges them with the agent's configured tools, falling back to SSE if available.
+Use `MCP_SSE_ALLOWED_TOOL_CATEGORIES` to keep the tool list scoped to specific categories such as `math`.

   Sanity check the connection: